alfredsaveron/vsIUE/weeks/1/definition.md

 9. **Refine and Optimize**: Review your algorithm, pseudocode, and overall plan.
 Seek opportunities to make your code more efficient and organized.
 Eliminate redundancies and improve the algorithm's performance.

 10. **Start Coding**: With a well-defined algorithm in place, you are now ready to begin coding your program.
 Follow your algorithm closely as you write the actual code.

-Remember that a well-defined algorithm simplifies the coding process and leads to more maintainable and reliable software.